TristanACG/Cyber-Security-Essentials/README.md

 So, the purpose of this guide is to help guide you and I've begun this journey with two giant problems.
 I won't leave you stranded.
 If you search programming and computer networking, you'll be overwhelmed by the options.
 There are tons of resources, but not all resources are created equal.

 ## Which Programming Language Do I Choose?
-And which couurse??
+And which course??
 Aghhh!

 ### Python
 As for which programming language, a slightly misguided answer might be *It doesn't matter.
 Choose whichever language you want!* This is true, but you need the right level of abstractions